akshay772/predict_deep_fashion_attributes/README.md

 * Taking care of #NA values, will take much more development.
 One way is implemented to treat them as a separate class.
  * A new approach is to train a multi-task network which performs better in terms of model generalization.
+ * The pretrained model is still in training and taking lots of time.
+Will update when model is trained and upload to google drive.